-Yes, we have featured this 1930s Amyas Connell-designed modernist property in Grayswood, Surrey previously.
-In fact, it was last year to be precise.
-But we are mentioning it again becase firstly, we love it and secondly, it has recently had a significant price drop.
+We have featured this 1930s Amyas Connell-designed modernist property in Grayswood, Surrey previously.
+In fact, it was 2015 when it was first marketed.
+But we are mentioning it again because it has returned with a lower price tag.

-A grade II-listed property and as yo7 might recall, dating from the early 1930s and built for accountant Sir Arthur Lowes Dickinson to a design from Amyas Connell of the architecture practice of Connell, Ward & Lucas.
+A grade II-listed property and as you might recall, dating from the early 1930s.
+It was built for accountant Sir Arthur Lowes Dickinson to a design from Amyas Connell of the architecture practice of Connell, Ward & Lucas.

 It looks striking today and probably looked even more so back then.
 But not quite as you see it in 2016.
-The house was on the receiving end of a refurbishment by Avanti Architects back in the mid-1990s.
+The house got a refurbishment by Avanti Architects back in the mid-1990s.
 Thankfully the work they did brought the house back into the modern era without losing the character and style of the original build.

-The house sits in 12 acres of land, so peace and quiet, you would think, are gauranteed.
+The house also sits in 12 acres of land, so peace and quiet, you would think, are guaranteed.
 Not to mention a bit of privacy.
-On the ground floor is a living room with extensive glazing along two sides, which means lots of natural light.
+On the ground floor of the building is a living room with extensive glazing along two sides, so lots of natural light.
 Also on the ground floor is a dining room with original sculptural fireplace, a breakfast room, a second reception room / studio, the kitchen and a study.

 Up the feature staircase and you’ll find the first floor with a master bedroom an en-suite, as well as a similar window layout as the living room.
 Four further bedrooms and two additional bathrooms complete the floor space.